AnudeepReddy-Katta/nlp-journey/LSTM & Data Augmentation/README.md

 | Too much of the humor falls flat . | very negative |
 | "No way I can believe this load of junk . |  negative |

 Although our model didn't do well on validation data, It gave decent results on our custom inputs.
-Watch out this space for further work.